kou1okada/narou2md.sh/README.md

-# narou2md.sh - Convert Narou to Markdown
+# webnovelutils - Convert web novel to Markdown

-This script is convert [Narou](https://syosetu.com/) to Markdown.
+This script is convert [Narou](https://syosetu.com/) and [Kakuyomu](https://kakuyomu.jp/) to Markdown.

 ## Requires